hyperledger-solang/solang/docs/running.rst

 \-\-release
    Disable all debugging features for :ref:`release`

+\-\-wasm-opt
+   wasm-opt passes for Wasm targets (0, 1, 2, 3, 4, s or z; see the wasm-opt help for more details).

 .. warning::

     If multiple Solidity source files define the same contract name, you will get a single